So you want to start an online business? Congrats! Even setting that intention is something millions of aspiring entrepreneurs unfortunately never do.

 You know it yourself: if that phone company is giving you the runaround, you won’t want to keep giving them your hard-earned money or valuable time, especially when there are plenty of competitors offering a better experience.

 That’s why improving your business’s client or customer experience should be one of your main focuses just starting out.
-If you don’t have testimonials or reviews yet, your client/customer experience needs to be super positive so you can be known as a biz that everyone loves working with.
+If you don’t have testimonials or reviews yet, your client/customer experience needs to be super positive so you can be known as a business that everyone loves working with.
+That’s step one of building a great reputation.

 “If you manifest 6-figures, it’ll happen.”